chienyioma/alx-low_level_programming/0x0B-malloc_free/README.md

 # Task 1 - Returns a pointer to a newly allocated space in memory
 # Task 2 - Concatenates two strings
 # Task 3 - Returns pointer to a two dimensional array of integers
+# Task 4 - Frees a 2 dimensional grid previously created by your alloc grid function